filipsnastins/tomodachi-testcontainers/README.md

 The LocalStack's `internal_url` is passed to `TomodachiContainer` as an environment variable `AWS_S3_ENDPOINT_URL`, following [12-factor app principle of providing app configuration in environment variables](https://12factor.net/config).

-The `tomodachi_container` fixture also uses the `_restart_localstack_container` fixture, that restarts the `LocalStackContainer` after every test.
+On `tomodachi_container` fixture teardown, `LocalStack` container is restarted to reset its state - delete all S3 buckets and files.
+This way we can be sure that each test starts with a clean state.
-It resets the state of LocalStack after every test so that each new test starts from a clean and predictable state.
-That way, we avoid flaky tests that depend on the state of the previous test or their execution order.
+We avoid flaky tests that depend on the state of the previous test or their execution order.
-As a downside, it takes a bit more time to restart the container after every test, so it might not be necessary for every test.
+As a drawback, it takes a bit more time to restart the container after every test.

 That's the setup, now on to the application test. 🧪